syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Getting-Started.md

 ## Populating Data

-GridControl is a cell based control and hence to populate the GridControl, [RowCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.IGridVolatileData.html#Syncfusion_Windows_Forms_Grid_IGridVolatileData_RowCount) and [ColCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.IGridVolatileData.html#Syncfusion_Windows_Forms_Grid_IGridVolatileData_ColCount) are necessary.
+Windows Forms GridControl is a cell based control and hence to populate the GridControl, [RowCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.IGridVolatileData.html#Syncfusion_Windows_Forms_Grid_IGridVolatileData_RowCount) and [ColCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.IGridVolatileData.html#Syncfusion_Windows_Forms_Grid_IGridVolatileData_ColCount) are necessary.
 By default the `RowCount` and `ColCount` values are 10.
 Data can be populated by any one of the following methods.

 1.Populate data by looping through cells in GridControl.